iOS Wi-Fi Demon: From iOS Format String to Zero-Click RCE

 Zecops’ research team has discovered that x9 points to the first member of the Object data structure.

 To achieve RCE, one must pass a valid Objective-C object through the spray to control x9.
 Then, the object will be passed into __objc_msgSend() and arbitrary code execution can be achieved.
 (Check Zecops’ article to see the scheme of the desired execution flow).

 Achieving RCE & discovering additional vulnerabilities (not published yet but triggerable)

-However, not through ROP, since I couldn’t find any gadgets suitable for ROP within the wifid binary itself.
+However, not through ROP, since we couldn’t find any gadgets suitable for ROP within the wifid binary itself.
 JOP would be required to exploit this vulnerability if a control of the execution flow is in fact possible, and the JOP payloads should also be part of the AP spray.
-KASLR is still a problem though, but the one thing I found useful is that when the logs (available on XCode) print the AP names, and when it tries to print the malicious SSID, it replaces the “%x” escape characters with actual addresses, thus causing a memory leak.
+KASLR is still a problem though, but the one thing we found useful is that when the logs (available on XCode) print the AP names, and when it tries to print the malicious SSID, it replaces the “%x” escape characters with actual addresses, thus causing a memory leak.
 This happens only when the malicious SSID is part of the spray and is not an individual hotspot.
 So technically if you need to get an address, you can make multiple SSIDs and spray them to leak memory addresses.

 XCode – Memory leak

 This made me discover that two other functions were vulnerable to the same format string bug.
-When updating the iPhone back to iOS 14.7 (where the bug was fixed), I noticed that all three functions (the original plus the two others) were patched.
+When updating the iPhone back to iOS 14.7 (where the bug was fixed), we noticed that all three functions (the original plus the two others) were patched.

-I am not sure why there are three functions doing the AP scan, but Apple has successfully patched all of them as they also were exploitable.
+We are not sure why there are three functions doing the AP scan, but Apple has successfully patched all of them as they also were exploitable.